wrightben/codeeval/Word Search Solver (JavaScript).md

 ---
 ### About My Solution

-Finds each word in a square string (n^2).
+Find words in square strings (n^2).
 Creates strings from an index in rows, cols, and diagonals.
 Performs word search on each string (forward and reverse).
 Optimizable using adjacent-row/col results.

 See [word search output.js](https://github.com/wrightben/codeeval/blob/master/code/output/word%20search%20output.js) for example.